 January is the historically the biggest month of the year regarding the number of divorces filed.
 We are now what professionals in the divorce world refer to as “Divorce Season”.
 Couples have had one last unhappy holiday experience and they are ready to call it quits, or they knew they were divorcing before the holiday season but wanted to wait until after for their children’s sake.
+You can start coping during divorce even when it hurts.

 Now, it’s February, you or your spouse has filed for divorce and you are now in the process of getting divorced.
 That’s a big move and it’s a very unsettling time, to say the least!